-Shields are PCBs that stack on top of the Arduino and connect to all Arduino pins, to add all kinds of hardware features to your system.
-There are shields to play back MP3 files, to do WiFi, Bluetooth, Ethernet, or Zigbee networking, for MIDI, for GPS, to log data, drive big motors, etc.
+Shields are PCBs that stack on top of the Arduino and connect to all Arduino pins to add all kinds of hardware features.
+There are shields to play MP3 files, for WiFi, Bluetooth, Ethernet, Zigbee, MIDI, GPS, to log data, drive big motors, etc. - shieldlist.org lists over 200!